 After completing her studies in social sciences and economics at the University of Vienna, Maria Kubitschek began working for the Vienna Chamber of Labour in 1988.
-After holding a variety of management positions, she was Head of the Economic Division at the Vienna Chamber of Labour since 2001, with a short interruption from 2011 until 2013 (management position in the cabinet of the Austrian Federal Ministry for Transport, Innovation and Technology), and has been Deputy Director of the Vienna Chamber of Labour since in 2016.
-She is also a Member of the Managing Board of the Austrian Institute of Economic Research (WIFO).
+After holding a variety of management positions, she had been head of the Economic Division at the Vienna Chamber of Labour starting in 2001, with an interruption from 2011 until 2013 as head of the cabinet for the Austrian Federal Ministry for Transport, Innovation and Technology.
+She has been Deputy Director of the Vienna Federal Chamber of Labour since 2016, responsible, among other things, for coordinating the digitalisation strategy of the Federal Chamber of Labour and the digitalisation fund of the Vienna Chamber of Labour, and head of the European office in Brussels.
+She is also a member of the managing board of the Austrian Institute of Economic Research (WIFO).